What Is Facial Emotion Analysis (FACE) Definition Vision One

 Metrics to Turbo Charge any Brand Strategy

-BrandVision is our flexible brand evaluation system that can be customised to your required to your needs.
-From self-serve to fully managed BrandVision offers tracking for brands of all shapes and sizes.
+BrandVision is our flexible brand evaluation system that can be customised to your needs.
+From self-serve to fully managed, BrandVision offers tracking for brands of all shapes and sizes.

 Brand Momentum

-Discover the power of Brand Momentum.
+Discover the power of Brand Velocity.

-Momentum refers to the growth potential for your brand and its likely future trajectory.
-Momentum measures the extent to which your brand is seen to be growing or declining.
+Brand Velocity is part of Brand Momentum theory and refers to the growth potential for your brand and its likely future trajectory.
+Velocity measures the extent to which your brand is seen to be growing or declining.

-Momentum is a complex KPI and is driven by your marketing activity and spend, product availability, brand image and your brand proposition and positioning.
+Brand Momentum is a KPI driven by your marketing investment, product availability, brand image and your brand proposition and positioning.

 Brand Momentum is a better indicator of growth than virtually any other consumer metric.
-Its role is far more important than the highly regarded Net Promoter Score (NPS) because it is a better predictor of consumer behaviour than any other brand metric.
+Its role is far more important than the highly regarded Net Promoter Score because it is a better predictor of growth and growth potential than any other brand metric.

 Brand Magnetism